datajoint/element-calcium-imaging/README.md

 ## Usage

-See [this project](https://github.com/vathes/canonical-full-imaging-pipeline) for an example usage of this imaging pipeline element.
+See [this project](https://github.com/datajoint/workflow-imaging) for an example usage of this elements-imaging pipeline.